 When you need a snack, under the new shade structure are a couple of wheelchair-accessible picnic tables.

 The big-kid area is on a wood chip base and has a large play structure for older kids with plenty of ways to hang and climb.
-There’s the Bongo bridge which is always nice and dangerous (and the only thing I’ve ever hurt myself on), ladders, rungs, overhead hand sliders, steps, and cool steep slides.
+There’s the Bongo bridge which is always nice and dangerous (and the only thing where I’ve ever hurt myself), ladders, rungs, overhead hand sliders, steps, and cool steep slides.
 Nearby are adult swings, an adaptive swing (no harness), and some stand-up spinners.
-Unfortunately some twits have spray painted some lively words on some of the equipment, so hopefully that gets erased soon.

 Things to note: